-Craig Hospital’s Adaptive Gaming program was born three years ago with a group of Assistive Technology Lab occupational therapists, rehab engineers and Certified Therapeutic Recreation Specialists (CTRS) as a way to help patients become more involved with their therapy and to create social engagement activities for people to enjoy.
+Craig Hospital's Adaptive Gaming program was born three years ago with a group of Assistive Technology Lab occupational therapists, rehab engineers and Certified Therapeutic Recreation Specialists (CTRS) and a generous grant from the Craig H. Neilsen Foundation as a way to help patients become more involved with their therapy and to create social engagement activities for people to enjoy.

-Gaming is not only a great recreational therapy for our patients but also an effective physical and occupational therapy practice.
+Gaming is not only a great recreational therapy for our spinal cord and brain injury patients but also an effective physical and occupational therapy practice.
 It can help patients increase their strength, dexterity, balance and more.
-“Research shows that patients have better outcomes when they are engaged with their therapy,” said Erin Muston-Firsch, an occupational therapist in the Assistive Technology Lab at Craig.
-“Mass repetition of movement is critical in neuro recovery, and gaming gives patients a really fun and measurable way to do that.”
+"Research shows that patients have better outcomes when they are engaged with their therapy," said Erin Muston-Firsch, an occupational therapist in the Assistive Technology Lab at Craig.
+"Mass repetition of movement is critical in neuro recovery, and gaming gives patients a really fun and measurable way to do that."

-With that in mind, therapists and engineers worked tirelessly to find adaptive controls, switches and joysticks that they could piece together to allow patients to enjoy the video games they’ve always loved to play.
+With that in mind, therapists and engineers worked tirelessly to find adaptive controls, switches and joysticks and other adaptive gaming resources that they could piece together to allow patients to enjoy the video games they’ve always loved to play.
 But customized controllers were expensive, and the adaptations didn’t always work with the assistive devices that different patients needed.
 Enter Microsoft and the Xbox team.

 Through a grapevine connection, the team at Xbox heard about Craig and reached out to Erin.
 They let her know they were in the process of developing a new controller and asked if she would be willing to test it out with some of our patients.
 Their aim was to create an affordable, adaptive controller that people with limited mobility could modify, customize and use to play in a way that works for them.